nodejs/node/doc/api/esm.md

 import.meta.resolve('./dep', import.meta.url);
 ```

-This function is asynchronous because the ES module resolver in Node.js is
+This function is synchronous because the ES module resolver in Node.js is
-allowed to be asynchronous.
+synchronous.

 ## Interoperability with CommonJS